pymc-devs/pymc/docs/source/contributing/developer_guide.md

 #### Dynamic HMC
 We love NUTS, or to be more precise Dynamic HMC with complex stopping rules.
 This part is actually all done outside of PyTensor, for NUTS, it includes:
-The leapfrog, dual averaging, tunning of mass matrix and step size, the tree building, sampler related statistics like divergence and energy checking.
+The leapfrog, dual averaging, tuning of mass matrix and step size, the tree building, sampler related statistics like divergence and energy checking.
 We actually have an PyTensor version of HMC, but it has never been used, and has been removed from the main repository.
 It can still be found in the [git history](https://github.com/pymc-devs/pymc/pull/3734/commits/0fdae8207fd14f66635f3673ef267b2b8817aa68), though.